conventional-changelog/commitlint/docs/README.md

 [![npm latest][2]][3] [![CircleCI][4]][5] <!-- [![AppVeyor][6]][7] -->

-`commitlint` helps your team adhering to a commit convention.
+`commitlint` helps your team adhere to a commit convention.
 By supporting npm-installed configurations it makes sharing of commit conventions easy.

 # Getting started